kajinic/DTUR101/README.md

 This mean, that we will leave base R for now and henceforth we will continue our endevour using `Tidyverse`.

+Please try to install `Tidyverse` before the class

+-   In the console in RStudio, run this command: `install.packages('tidyverse')`

 Class curriculum

 -   Introduction to `Tidyverse`